 Don't miss the stories about the Child Rights Heroes and the children they fight for.
-Also in this issue: What does the Child Jury do?
-What are the rights of the child and What is the Global Vote?
-Meet children from all over the world who participated in the Global Vote, from countries like Burma, D.R.
+Also in this issue, meet young people, Child Rights Ambassadors, who fight for their rights and the rights of others in countries including Myanmar, Zimbabwe, D.R.
 Congo, Mozambique, and Nepal.

 The World’s Children’s Prize programme is open to anyone from the age of ten until the year you turn 18.
 The upper age limit is because the UN Convention on the Rights of the Child says that you are a child until the year you turn 18.
 There are several reasons for the lower age limit.